shoppertrail/shoppertrail-uat-guide/README.md

    - Account changes took place (step 2), verify this by clicking "Edit Profile" again.
    - Verify the details for "ABC Store" come up when clicked (step 3).
    - "Account "> "Logout" correctly ends the session and shows a logout page.
 Click back to the homepage by clicking the T-Shirt logo.
+   - *ADDED* since staging testing: People wanted a 'Logout' button on the menu bar instead of under "Account" > "Logout"
 5. **Expected:** Login/logout and basic dashboard and store info render properly.
 "Account" > "Edit Profile" flow works.

 </details>